-Signature definiteness of a Hermitian operator is an important property with deep mathematical and physical impact.
-In optimisation algorithms when the Hessian matrix is used~\cite{Nocedal} it permits to know if the current solution is a local minimum (if the Hessian is positive definite), a local maximum (negative definite) or a saddle point (indefinite).
-Also positive semi-definiteness is one of the distinguishing features of a {\em bona fide} quantum density matrix.
+The signature definiteness of a Hermitian operator is of mathematical and physical relevance.
+For instance, in optimization algorithms, examining the Hessian matrix permits to know if the current solution is a local minimum, a local maximum, or a saddle point \cite{Nocedal}.
+Also, positive semi-definiteness is one of the distinguishing features of a {\em bona fide} quantum density matrix.

-Classical methods to obtain the definiteness of a $M$ are known in the literature.
-The Sylvester's criterion \cite{Meyer} asserts that a Hermitian $M$ is positive definite if {\em all $N$ leading} principal minors are positive.
-However, to classify it as positive semi-definite, this characteristic is not enough, and {\em all} principal minors\footnote{The $k-$th leading principal minor $\Delta_k, k=1,...,N$ is obtained from $M$ by deleting the last $N-k$ rows and columns.
+Classical methods to compute the definiteness of a Hermitian matrix $M$ are known in the literature.
+The Sylvester's criterion \cite{Meyer} asserts that $M$ is positive definite if {\em all $N$ leading} principal minors are positive.
+However, to classify it as positive semi-definite, this property is not sufficient.
+In fact, {\em all} principal minors\footnote{The $k-$th leading principal minor $\Delta_k, k=1,...,N$ is obtained from $M$ by deleting the last $N-k$ rows and columns.
 Principal minors $D_k, ~k=1,..., 2^N-1$, are instead obtained by deleting {\em any} $N-k$ rows and columns. } must be shown to be positive~\cite{Prussing1986}.
-This implies considerable more effort, needing the evaluation of $2 ^N-1$ determinants, each one demanding $O(N!)$ operations, which can be reduced to $O(N^3)$ by, for example, Gaussian elimination.
-Another approach is the Cholesky's decomposition \cite{Nocedal}, which also works only if M is positive.
+This increases the cost considerably since $2 ^N-1$ determinants have to be evaluated.
+Each one of them involves $O(N!)$ operations, which can be reduced to $O(N^3)$ by, for example, Gaussian elimination.
+Another approach is Cholesky's decomposition \cite{Nocedal}, which also works only if $M$ is positive.